Selleo/recruitment-exercises/exercises/js_intermediate_stuff/konami_code/the_konami_code.md

 ## Prerequisites
 1) 'ESC' key cancels currently written part of the Konami Code
-2) Max timestamp beetween each next pressed key is 5 seconds(after that time Konami Code should be reseted)
+2) Max timestamp beetween each next pressed key is 5 seconds(after that time Konami Code should be reset)
 3) Size of the letter matters(upper/lower case)
 4) Do not use jQuery